 Right now, we think that Bitdefender Antivirus Plus 2019 is the best antivirus that your money can buy (or head here for UK pricing).
-It combines watertight antivirus tools with an array of other excellent security features and is super easy to use, too.
+It combines watertight antivirus tools with an array of other excellent security features and is super easy to use, too - best of all, you can get it for as little as around $2/£2 a month.
 You can read more about what it offers below, together with Norton AntiVirus and Webroot SecureAnywhere that complete our top three.

-You want to make sure you get a complete suite of security tools that the best antivirus software can provide.
 If you’re looking for all-round protection against the latest cyber threats, then investing in the best antivirus download is the best solution you can hope for in 2018 - and we also have the best business antivirus plans if you're looking from a company perspective.
-That doesn't mean you have to start spending big money either, as our guide also gives you the best available prices for your PC's protection.
+That doesn't mean you have to start spending big money either, as our guide also gives you the best available prices for your protection.

 Rock-solid and reliable protection

 In a world packed with free security software, Bitdefender Antivirus Plus 2019's annual fee may look expensive, but there's plenty of bang for your buck.
-Plus, we've secured a discount for TechRadar readers so you can be sure that the prices you see on this page won't be lower anywhere else.
+Plus, it has reintroduced its mega 60% discount on its top packages - including Antivirus Plus - too.
+See below for pricing.

 Take a look at any rankings of big independent antivirus testers and Bitdefender's premium security products always rise to the top.